A step-by-step guide on annulment in the Philippines.

 “The lawyer will have to look at the difficulty of the case, the marital circumstances of the parties.
 The value of properties involved, the extent of services rendered.
 The professional standing of the lawyer, and will also include the labor, distance, time and trouble involved in advocating the case wherein the acceptance of employment in the case will preclude the lawyer to appear in other cases,” she adds.

 And then there is the skill, diligence, and experience of the counsel, which will mean higher professional fee.
-It is the high cost of annulment in the Philippines that is one of the main reasons why some lawmakers are rallying for a divorce law.
+The high cost of annulment in the Philippines is one of the main reasons why some lawmakers are rallying for a divorce law.

-The petitioner may also need to prepare payment for securing the psychological services of a psychiatrist or psychologist or an expert witness; but also be considered in preparing for the cost of the legal work involved.
-Even the registration of the final judicial decree of annulment will entail cost, which must be paid by the petitioner.
+The petitioner may need to prepare payment for securing the psychological services of a psychiatrist or psychologist or an expert witness.
+Additionally, they should consider the cost of the legal work involved.
+The registration of the final judicial decree of annulment will also entail a cost, which the petitioner must pay.

 Church vs. Civil Annulment in the Philippines